millacarmona/morphospace/README.md

 The starting point of the `morphospace` workflow is a set of shapes (i.e. morphometric data that is already free of variation due to differences in orientation, position and scale).
-These are feeeded to the `mspace` function, which generates a morphospace using a variety of multivariate methods related to Principal Component Analysis.
+These are fed to the `mspace` function, which generates a morphospace using a variety of multivariate methods related to Principal Component Analysis.
 This general workflow is outlined below using the `tails` data set from Fasanelli et al. (2022), which contains tail shapes from 281 specimens